 CCM's Thinking About Music Lecture Series continues with a new series of virtual talks that are open to the entire UC community.

 Each semester, UC's College-Conservatory of Music welcomes distinguished experts for a series of free musical discussions and lectures.
-This semester's Thinking About Music series continues at 1:30 p.m. on Friday, March 19, with a presentation by Michael Haas, a multiple Grammy Award-winning recording producer also known for his recovery of music lost during the Third Reich.
+This virtual installment of CCM's Thinking About Music Series features a lecture by Michael Haas, a multiple Grammy Award-winning recording producer also known for his recovery of music lost during the Third Reich.

 About the Lecture